 We accept the following certificates for those who have already had the coronavirus:

 A medical certificate stating that you have been ill with the coronavirus within the last 6 months but are now symptomless.
 The certificate must state the time when you had the virus, which cannot be within 2 weeks of travel.
 The certificate must contain your name (as in your travel document), date of birth, date of issuance of the certificate and the party issuing the certificate (name of issuing person and medical facility).

 A quarantine-order, issued within the last 6 months, stating that you were quarantined due to having the infection caused by the coronavirus (not only due to being exposed to the virus) and provided that the quarantine period indicated in the order has already ended.
+Please note the quarantine order cannot have been issued within 2 weeks of travel.
 The order must contain your name (as in the travel document), your date of birth, the date of issuance of the order and the name of the doctor or nurse issuing the order.
 You need to be completely symptomless to be accepted for travel.

-We have made changes to our check-in process for flights to Finland starting 28 January 2021.
+We have made changes to our check-in process for flights to Finland.
 We recommend you check-in for your flight in advance through Finnair.com or Finnair mobile app.
-However, it is good to know that you will receive your boarding pass from our ground crew at the airport after presenting a certificate of a negative coronavirus test result or previous but already healed coronavirus infection.
+However, it is good to know that you will receive your boarding pass from our ground crew at the airport after presenting a certificate of a negative coronavirus test result, previous but already healed coronavirus infection or a coronavirus vaccination.

 Your options if you don't have the required certificate